 - Panic—feeling overwhelmed, confused, fearful, unable to cope, and even believing something is wrong with oneself

-- Remorse—following a loss (whether through death, relationship breakup or disability) a grieving person sometimes becomes preoccupied with thoughts of what he/she might have done differently to have prevented the loss or to have made things better.
-This can be helpful as the person tries to make sense out of his or her situation but can also lead to unrealistic feelings of remorse or guilt
+- Remorse—following a loss (whether through death, relationship breakup or disability), a grieving person sometimes becomes preoccupied with thoughts of what they might have done differently to prevent the loss or to have made things better.
+This can be helpful as the person tries to make sense out of their situation but can also lead to unrealistic feelings of remorse or guilt

 - Anger—this is a frequent response to a perception of injustice and powerlessness.
 A significant loss can threaten the grieving person's basic beliefs about self or about life in general.
 As a result (often to the grieving person's bewilderment), they feel anger not only at a person perceived as responsible for the loss, or at God, or life in general for the injustice of the loss, but also—in cases of loss through death—at the deceased for dying

 - Need to talk—in order to recognize and come to terms with the impact of the loss, the grieving person may express feelings, tell stories and share memories, sometimes over and over with many different people

 - Physical ailments—in response to the emotional stress of grief, many people are more vulnerable to a variety of physical ailments (e.g., colds, nausea, hypertension, etc.) from 6 to 18 months following a loss